gym-minsik/lexicographical_order/README.md

      }
      ```

-  2. when migrating to an efficient reorderable system.
+  2. when migrating to an efficient ordered system.

      ```dart
      Future<void> migrateToLexicalOrderSystem(Table table) async {